crtheisen/lol-mastery-analysis/README.md

   - <code>generate_centrality_charts.py</code>
   - <code>generate_force_graph_file.py</code>
   - <code>generate_radial.py</code>
 - Choose your deployment option from above.

+##Metrics

+In this section, we'll discuss our metrics in-depth, how they're calculated, and how we would improve each.

 ##GitHub Structure